Toby Jug: Etymology

-So here 's to my lovely sweet Nan of the Vale.
+So here's to my lovely sweet Nan of the Vale.

 Cultural references

 In the book and 1949 film Twelve O'Clock High a Toby Jug depicting Robin Hood is used as a signal in the officer's club, to discreetly warn aircrews that there will be a mission the following day, without revealing this to outsiders who might be visiting.
 The Toby Jug plays a pivotal role in the film.

+A Toby Jug is referenced in the Kingsley Amis novel Lucky Jim.

 A Toby Jug collector and her large collection also figure prominently in the plot of the 2017 Bravo/Netflix series Imposters.

-Collections

-The American Toby Jug Museum is located on Chicago Avenue in Evanston, Illinois, US.